Trump blames Iran as protests erupt outside U.S. embassy in Iraq

 Kataib Hezbollah is one of the smallest but most potent of the Iranian-backed militias.
 Its flags were hung on the fence surrounding the embassy.

-U.S. Secretary of State Mike Pompeo spoke to Abdul-Mahdi and President Barham Salih by telephone from Washington and said they had guaranteed the safety of U.S. personnel and property.
+U.S. Secretary of State Mike Pompeo spoke to Abdul Mahdi and President Barham Salih by telephone from Washington and said they had guaranteed the safety of U.S. personnel and property.

 “The Secretary made clear the United States will protect and defend its people, who are there to support a sovereign and independent Iraq,” a State Department spokeswoman said.

-More than 5,000 U.S. troops are stationed in Iraq supporting local forces, though Iraq has rejected any long-term presence of additional U.S. forces that crossed its border during an American withdrawal from northern Syria.
+More than 5,000 U.S. troops are stationed in Iraq supporting local forces.

-Reporting by Ahmed Rasheed, Maher Nazeh and Thaier al-Sudani; additional reporting by Doina Chiacu, writing by Maha El Dahan; Editing by Angus MacSwan
+Reporting by Ahmed Rasheed, Maher Nazeh and Thaier al-Sudani; Additional reporting by Doina Chiacu in Washington and Dubai newsroom, Writing by Maha El Dahan and Ahmed Aboulenein; Editing by Angus MacSwan and Giles Elgood